 - 4 units of Social Studies

-- 3-4 units of science (minimum of two units of lab science)
+- 3-4 units of science (three units of lab science)

 - 2-4 units of a language other than English

-- If you are found academically ineligible, you will be notified by the Office of Undergraduate Admission and your application will be reviewed under the admission criteria for general freshman admission.
+If you are found academically ineligible (your high school average and SAT or ACT score exceed the maximum allowed for EOP), you will be notified by the Office of Undergraduate Admission and your application will be reviewed under the admission criteria for General Freshman Admission.

 The Office of Financial Aid will make a determination on your financial eligibility for EOP admission.

-The most recent financial eligibility guidelines can be found online.
+- The most recent financial eligibility guidelines can be found online HERE.

 Complete and submit either the: